-Tonight, in Chicago — the nation’s murder capital, Barack Obama boasted of his self-styled achievements as president, and gave a preview of his future as the nation’s first activist former president.
+Tonight, in Chicago, the nation’s murder capital, Barack Obama boasted of his self-styled achievements as president and gave a preview of his future as the nation’s first activist former president.
 The setting provided a bitter irony for Obama’s self-praising.
-Chicago is both where Obama honed his activist chops, and is one of the places most negatively affected by his policies.
+Chicago is both where Obama honed his activist chops and one of the places most negatively affected by his policies.
 A perfect allegory for a failed presidency.

 In the final year of the Obama presidency, under the guidance of his former chief of staff Rahm Emmanuel, Chicago’s murder rate has spiked.
 This is directly the result of president Obama’s war on cops.
-Rather than put themselves in danger through aggressive policing, Obama’s friends in the Black Lives Matter movement have made their neighborhoods more dangerous, with police just staying out of certain neighborhoods.
+Obama’s friends in the Black Lives Matter movement have made their neighborhoods more dangerous, with police just staying out of certain neighborhoods rather than putting themselves in danger through aggressive policing,

 Chicago is Obama’s legacy.
 Tonight he tried to put a shine on his legacy.
 But the facts tell a different story.